Martin de Porres: Lifestyle

 When Martin was 34, after he had been given the religious habit of a lay brother, he was assigned to the infirmary, where he was placed in charge and would remain in service until his death at the age of 59.
 He was known for his care of the sick.
 His superiors saw in him the virtues necessary to exercise unfailing patience in this difficult role.
 It was not long before miracles were attributed to him.
 Martin also cared for the sick outside his convent, often bringing them healing with only a simple glass of water.
 He ministered without distinction to Spanish nobles and to slaves recently brought from Africa.
-One day an aged beggar, covered with ulcers and almost naked, stretched out his hand, and Martin took him to his own bed.
+One day an aged beggar, covered with ulcers and almost naked, stretched out his hand, and Martin let the man use his own bed.
 When one of his brethren reproved him, Martin replied: "Compassion, my dear Brother, is preferable to cleanliness."

 When an epidemic struck Lima, there were in this single Convent of the Rosary 60 friars who were sick, many of them novices in a distant and locked section of the convent, separated from the professed.
 Martin is said to have passed through the locked doors to care for them, a phenomenon which was reported in the residence more than once.
 The professed, too, saw him suddenly beside them without the doors having been opened.
 Martin continued to transport the sick to the convent until the provincial superior, alarmed by the contagion threatening the friars, forbade him to continue to do so.
 His sister, who lived in the country, offered her house to lodge those whom the residence of the religious could not hold.
 One day he found on the street a poor Indian, bleeding to death from a dagger wound, and took him to his own room until he could transport him to his sister's hospice.
 The prior, when he heard of this, reprimanded him for disobedience.
 He was extremely edified, however, by his reply: "Forgive my error, and please instruct me, for I did not know that the precept of obedience took precedence over that of charity."
 The prior gave him liberty thereafter to follow his inspirations in the exercise of mercy.

 Martin did not eat meat.
 He begged for alms to procure necessities the convent could not provide.
-In normal times, Martin succeeded with his alms to feed 160 poor persons every day, and distributed a remarkable sum of money every week to the indigent.
+In normal times, he succeeded with his alms in feeding 160 poor persons every day, and distributed a remarkable sum of money every week to the indigent.
 Side by side with his daily work in the kitchen, laundry and infirmary, Martin's life is said to have reflected extraordinary gifts: ecstasies that lifted him into the air, light filling the room where he prayed, bilocation, miraculous knowledge, instantaneous cures and a remarkable rapport with animals.
 He founded a residence for orphans and abandoned children in the city of Lima.